 The shape of the neckline frames your face for many a photo, so it is also an important feature.

 Strapless: Gowns with no sleeves or straps are held up by boning and a concealed waistband.
 They can come straight across the bust line, curve like the top half of a valentine heart over the bust with a deep V at the cleavage (sweetheart), or gently dip in a cross between the two (semi-sweetheart).
 Sweetheart necklines accentuate the bust and can make a small top seem larger.
 The straighter the neckline, the more it minimizes the bust.

-Straps: Strapless not for you?
-Have a good seamstress add thin spaghetti straps or wide straps over both shoulders or just one.
+Straps: If strapless is not for you, have a good seamstress add thin spaghetti straps or wide straps over both shoulders or just one.
 Halters originate from the bust line and connect at the back of the neck, and they emphasize the shoulders and back.

 A Final Word

-Think of this as a primer and your consultant will be your teacher when you’re in the boutique.
-It helps to bring her photos and ideas, but allow her to make suggestions.
+Think of this as just a primer and your consultant will be your teacher when you’re in the boutique.
+It helps to bring the salon photos and ideas, but allow them to make suggestions.
 Brides who do so often end up thanking the consultant for helping them find the dress of their dreams.
-The gown you’ve ripped from countless magazines might look great on the model but might end up doing you a disservice.
+The gown you’ve ripped from countless magazines look great on the model but may end up doing you a disservice.
 Ask your bridal consultant to give you a variety of silhouettes to try.
 Once you’ve found the right silhouette, try different versions to find one that fits the occasion, your style and, of course, your budget.